gitter-badger/EW/README.md

 1. Easy to setup configuration
 2. Secure password encryption (prevents students from hacking into another account to prevent cheating.)
 3. Open source for developers to build on.
+4. Timer for teachers to see how long a student has been on.

 #Planned Features
 1. Online Grades